Merimetso-Code/Crib-Sheets/README.md

 * Brute Forcing with HYDRA

 ## Microsoft Windows Security

-* Introduction to Micorosft Windows
+* Introduction to Microsoft Windows

+* The Microsoft Windows File System and File System Security

 * [How to Use the NET Command on a Security Test (1).](https://github.com/Merimetso-Code/Crib-Sheets/blob/main/Sheets/The%20NET%20Command%20Crib%20Sheet%201.pdf)